 Between these old and new findings resides a wealth of supporting evidence coming from the D3 and caries research fields.
 However, much of it is muddled because most studies weren't specifically designed to ask what today we recognise are the key questions, as follow:

 - Q1: Is chalky enamel more prone to decay than normal enamel? – yes, it's less resistant to acid attack (being porous and more chalk-like than normal), and also prone to wear away or crumble (during chewing or cleaning), being weaker than normal.
 Dental plaque also gets extra shelter (hiding places) from the rough/porous surface of chalky opacities, and the sensitivity of chalky enamel (see toothache, below) can hamper plaque removal (tooth brushing).

-- Q2: Are hypomineralised teeth more prone to decay than normal teeth in the same mouth? – yes, as seen above (upper picture) and reported by others (e.g. here, here).
+- Q2: Are hypomineralised teeth more prone to decay than normal teeth in the same mouth? – yes, as seen above (left picture) and reported by others (e.g. here, here).

 - Q5: Do the commonest locations of decay and D3s on chalky molars coincide? – yes, both hypomineralisation and decay are predominantly located in the "top" (occlusal, or chewing) area of the tooth (e.g. here, here, here and here).
 Other D3s (surface pits and grooves and 'occlusal fissures') may also contribute but the association with hypomin remains when they're excluded (e.g. here).

 - Q6: Are kids with severely hypomineralised molars more prone to decay than mild cases? – yes, as reported for example in Australia and New Zealand.